wendahere/JAWS/Jayvien.md

 3rd Step: [Further application of MicroPython to ESP32](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html)

-After that Open your Command Prompt and locate your USB Port Number (Eg: COM13),
+After that Open your Command Prompt and locate your USB Port Number (Eg: COM13) & put the following commands at the table below,

 | Commands    | Description |
 | ----------- | ----------- |